-If the ASR cannot enter a room because it cannot make it over a threshold, it loses some of its functionality.
-The ASR should be able to enter any room with ease so this was an easy decision.
-As we need five wheels total we would need to buy three kits leading to a total price of about \$75.00.
+If the ASR had been unable to enter a room because it couldn't make it over a threshold, it would have lost some of its functionality.
+We determined that even using the smaller diameter wheels allowed the robot to cross standard thresholds.
+The ASR should be able to enter any room with ease so this was an easy decision with such an low price.
+As we need four wheels total we bought one kit leading to a total price of about \$10.00.
 These wheels were chosen to work with the chassis.
 The chassis uses .182" standard VEX holes for mounting and the wheels use 0.125" square bars for shafts.
-The shafts of the wheels will properly fit though the chassis holes for mounting.
+The shafts of the wheels properly fit though the chassis holes for mounting.
 Bearings and a shaft collars from VEX robotics will be used to hold the wheels in place.